Black Swan (film): Critical response

 The film has been criticized for its portrayal of ballet and ballet dancers.
 Upon the film's release in the United Kingdom, The Guardian interviewed four professional ballet dancers in the UK: Tamara Rojo, Lauren Cuthbertson, Edward Watson, and Elena Glurjidze.
-Rojo called the film "lazy ... featuring every ballet cliche going."
+Rojo called the film "lazy ... featuring every ballet cliche going".
 Watson felt that the film "makes [ballet] look so naff and laughable.
-It doesn't show why ballet is so important to us – why we would want to try so hard."
+It doesn't show why ballet is so important to us—why we would want to try so hard."
 The Canadian Press also reported that many Canadian ballet dancers felt that the film depicted dancers negatively and exaggerated elements of their lives but gave Portman high marks for her dance technique.
-In an interview with the Los Angeles Times, Gillian Murphy, a principal dancer with American Ballet Theatre praised the visual elements of the film but noted that the film presentation of the ballet world was "extreme."
+In an interview with the Los Angeles Times, Gillian Murphy, a principal dancer with American Ballet Theatre praised the visual elements of the film but noted that the film presentation of the ballet world was "extreme".

-Controversies
+Perfect Blue comparison

 Several critics noted striking similarities between Satoshi Kon's 1997 anime film Perfect Blue and Aronofsky's Black Swan.
 In response to comparisons between Perfect Blue and Black Swan, Aronofsky acknowledged the similarities in 2010, but denied that Black Swan was inspired by Perfect Blue.
 Kon noted in his blog that he had met with Aronofsky in 2001.

 Costume design

 Amy Westcott is credited as the costume designer and received several award nominations.
 A publicized controversy arose regarding the question of who had designed 40 ballet costumes for Portman and the dancers.
 An article in the British newspaper The Independent suggested those costumes had actually been created by Rodarte's Kate and Laura Mulleavy.
-Westcott challenged that view and stated that in all only seven costumes, among them the Black and White Swan, had been created in a collaboration between Rodarte, Westcott, and Aronofsky.
+Westcott challenged that view and stated that in all only 7 costumes, among them the Black and White Swan, had been created in a collaboration between Rodarte, Westcott, and Aronofsky.
 Furthermore, the corps ballet's costumes were designed by Zack Brown (for the American Ballet Theatre), and slightly adapted by Westcott and her costume design department.
 Westcott said: "Controversy is too complimentary a word for two people using their considerable self-publicising resources to loudly complain about their credit once they realized how good the film is."

-Dance double
+Controversy

 ABT dancer Sarah Lane served as a "dance double" for Portman in the film.
 In a March 3 blog entry for Dance Magazine, editor-in-chief Wendy Perron asked: "Do people really believe that it takes only one year to make a ballerina?
 We know that Natalie Portman studied ballet as a kid and had a year of intensive training for the film, but that doesn't add up to being a ballerina.
 However, it seems that many people believe that Portman did her own dancing in Black Swan."
 This led to responses from Benjamin Millepied and Aronofsky, who both defended Portman, as well as a response from Lane claiming that she has not been given due credit.

+Top ten lists

+Black Swan was on many critics' top ten lists for 2010.